 - OAKA is a must-visit for sports fans.

 - The center is open for group tours (of over 15 people) with advance reservation; smaller groups or individuals must join a tour to visit.

 - The Olympic Stadium is not to be confused with the Panathenaic Stadium, constructed in the fourth century BC and used for early Olympic Games, 15 minutes away.

 How to Get There

 OAKA is located about a half-hour drive northeast of Syntagma Square.
 Numerous buses stop nearby, and the Neratziotissa train station is a 7-minute walk from the stadium.
 The Eirini station on line 1 of the Athens Metro is also nearby.When to Get There

 Visiting OAKA requires advance planning: You either need to join a tour, have a group of 15 people and set up a tour, or visit for a concert or sporting match.
 Plan ahead if you want to attend an event, or look into booking a group tour for a more in-depth experience.

-Greece is where the Olympic Games began in the 11th century BC, as a festival dedicated to the god Zeus.
-The first modern Olympics was held in Athens in 1896 in the Panathinaiko Stadium, a 4th century BC stadium which was restored for the games.
-When Athens won the right to hold the 2004 games, people wondered if the chaotic and polluted city could make it work; they did.
-The result was a rebuilding program which re-invigorated the city and its transport system.
+The Olympic Games began in the 11th century BC in Greece as a festival dedicated to the god Zeus.
+The first modern Olympics were held in Athens in 1896 in the Panathenaic Stadium, a 4th-century BC stadium which was restored for the games.
+The 2004 games were only the second Olympics ever held in the country.